ylehilds/wireless-networking-project/README.md

 6. ```cd pybluez```
 7. ```python setup.py install``` you may need to add --user flag at the end for this to work

-once all libraries are installed correctly, then run the python file like this:
+8. once all libraries are installed correctly, then run the python file like this:</p>
-8. on Windows connect to ESP32 bluetooth by name, which should be: "ESP32test" then run the below python script
+9. on Windows connect to ESP32 bluetooth by name, which should be: "ESP32test" then run the below python script:
-9. ```python C:\Users\lehid\OneDrive\Documents\repos\wireless-networking-project\bt\wav_bt.py C:\Users\lehid\OneDrive\Documents\repos\wireless-networking-project\sounds\```
+10. ```python C:\Users\lehid\OneDrive\Documents\repos\wireless-networking-project\bt\wav_bt.py C:\Users\lehid\OneDrive\Documents\repos\wireless-networking-project\sounds\```

-10. now there should be a complete bluetooth interaction between ESP32 and Windows python script, where ESP32 buttons sends commands like: p,q,n
+11. now there should be a complete bluetooth interaction between ESP32 and Windows python script, where ESP32 buttons sends commands like: p,q,n
 ```
     ESP32: pin playPause = 22; Python: 'p'
     ESP32: pin next = 23; Python: 'n'